-You can buy earthquake insurance to cover damage to your belongings.
+You can buy earthquake insurance to cover damage to the interior of your home and your belongings.
 It can also pay for living somewhere else while your condo is being repaired.
-You may also need insurance to help pay for your condo association assessment to repair your building.
+Your condo association may also require you to pay for separate insurance to cover damage to the outside of your condominium building and common areas or it may issue an assessment to repair your building after damage has occurred.
 Talk to your condo association.